afandiadib/AutoDock/README.md

 # AutoDock Container

 Tools included in the container are MGL Tools and AutoDock Vina.
-Two versions available: NVIDIA and NOUVEAU-supported container.
+Two versions are available: NVIDIA and NOUVEAU-supported container.
 For NVIDIA support, you need to install NVIDIA driver on host and install nvidia-docker2.

 To download:
   1. docker pull afandiadib/autodock:nvidia